rebornlife0218/Market_Risk/README.md

 (1) Full covariance model
-(2) Diagonal model ( with one factor and the one factor is the stock market index (3) Beta model with one factor and the one factor is the stock market index (4) Undiversified model ( i.e., the summation of individual VaR on each asse ts
+(2) Diagonal model ( with one factor and the one factor is the stock market index (3) Beta model with one factor and the one factor is the stock market index (4) Undiversified model ( i.e., the summation of individual VaR on each assets